Safeguarding runs through our school like a message in a stick-of-rock

 How do we keep children safe at Waterside...

 At Waterside Academy we have a very robust culture of safeguarding - we take the well being and safety of all our pupils very seriously.
 Our work within safeguarding underpins everything we do.
-I am very proud to lead a team of four fully trained safeguarding leaders and when Miss Wilson returns from maternity leave, we will make a team of five.
+I am very proud to lead a team of five fully trained safeguarding leaders.

 We are all qualified to hold the position of Designated Safeguarding Leader.
 I act as the leader of this group and the other members, listed above, serve as my deputies.
 We meet every second week (or more frequently if needed) to formally review all children in the school who require additional support or for whom there are/has been a concern as well as identify ways in which we can offer further support to ensure each and every child is kept safe both here at Waterside and whilst they are not within our care.